andrewpatcarr/ME405_Romi-Term-Project/docs/hardware.rst

      - A 13-channel array of IR LED/phototransistor pairs with 4mm length, used for precise line detection and following.
    * - `Gearmotor and Encoder Assembly for Romi/TI-RSLK MAX <https://www.pololu.com/product/3675>`_
      - 2
+     -  Gearmotors with encoders pre-installed, providing feedback for precise motor control

 Romi